 “Are you ok honey bear?”
 Tara was definitely not ok.

 The alarm went off at 6:30 am and the house was a buzz with the sounds of getting ready to meet the day.
 This was all new, to all of us.
 Normally it’s quiet, with the usual sounds of Mickey Mouse Clubhouse and coffee brewing.

 Instead, it was a hustle and bustle getting dressed, doing hair, and answering the 103,532 questions from Wyatt centered around, “Why is Chloe going to school?”.

 At 7:10 am, I was snapping (way too many) photos.

-7:15 am, Chloe was in the van.
-Tears everywhere, from everyone.
+At 7:15 am, Chloe was in the van.
+Tears were everywhere, from everyone.

-Wyatt and I said good bye, and wished her good luck.
-After a couple of extra hugs, Tara and Chloe were pulling out of the driveway headed for the Enterprise Early Education Center.
+Wyatt and I said goodbye and wished her good luck.
+After a couple of extra hugs, Tara and Chloe were pulled out of the driveway and headed for the Enterprise Early Education Center.
 The house was so quiet it was deafening.